xijinRK/khook/README.md

 # Change-log: #

 - 6/1/2017: First public version, minor fixes to the UI.
-- 6/2/2017: Removed some useless code, added "Spin at Target" option in the resolvers group.
+- 6/2/2017: Removed some useless code, added "Spin at Target" option in the resolver group.
-- 6/2/2017: Tweaked the GUI; Default color changed; "ESP::Draw" function optimized; ESP Name and ESP Box options is no longer a checkbox; overall code optimized.
+- 6/2/2017: Tweaked the GUI; Default color changed; "CESP::Draw" function optimized; ESP Name and ESP Box options is no longer a checkbox; overall code optimized.

 ### To do: ###